-PHONE: (843) 325-1615

-EMAIL: KATHY@NANOE.ORG

-WWW.NANOE.ORG

-uring her forty-five-year career, Dr. Robinson worked in development of community and regional support systems for at risk families, children and youth organizations, community-based literacy systems, holistic family centers and nonprofit human services organizations.
-In addition, her focus has been on systems-based approaches to community planning and policy development and social impact assessments of various community change projects.

-Her field is rural, integrated community development.
+PHONE: (803) 808-5084 EMAIL: KATHY@NANOE.ORG WWW.KATHLEENROBINSON.ORG uring her fifty-year career, Dr. Robinson worked in community and regional support systems development for at-risk families, children and youth organizations, community-based literacy systems, holistic family centers and nonprofit human services organizations.
+In addition, her focus has been on systems-based approaches to community planning and policy development, and social impact assessments of various community change projects.
+Her expertise is rural, integrated community development.

-Dr. Robinson previously served as Director of the Center on Neighborhood Development and the Director of the Center on South Carolina Nonprofit Leadership within the Institute on Families and Neighborhood Development at Clemson University (1998-2009).
+Dr. Robinson previously served as Director of the Center on Neighborhood Development and the Director of the Center on Nonprofit Leadership within the Institute on Families and Neighborhood Life at Clemson University (1998-2009).
 She also co-lead in the development of the Institute's PHD program in International Family and Community Studies.

-She was associate director at the Institute for Families in Society and Director of the Division on Neighborhood Development at the University of South Carolina (1995-1998).
-From 1981-1995, she was a tenured professor in the College of Agriculture and Human Resources (Department of Human Resources) and in the College of Social Sciences (Department of Urban and Regional Planning) at the University of Hawaii at Manoa.
-In 1977 she and her husband moved to Hawaii where she was a research associate in the Institute for Culture Learning at the East-West Center (1978-1981) before joining the UHM faculty.
-From 1975-1978 she was a senior graduate assistant and research associate in the Nonformal Education Institute at Michigan State University working on a multi-million dollar USAID project in Indonesia to enhance the nation's teacher training college system to include, among other things, an emphasis on community development initiatives.
+Prior to her work at Clemson University, she was Associate Director and Research Professor at the Institute for Families in Society and Director of the Division on Neighborhood Development at the University of South Carolina (1995-1998).
+From 1981-1995, she was a tenured Assistant and Associate Professor in the College of Agriculture and Human Resources (Department of Human Resources), an Associate Professor in the College of Social Sciences (Department of Urban and Regional Planning), and Research Associate in the Center on Youth Development at the University of Hawaii at Manoa.
+In 1977, she and her husband moved to Hawaii where she was a Research Associate in the Culture Learning Institute at the East-West Center (1978-1981) before joining the UHM faculty.
+From 1975-1978, she was a senior graduate assistant and Research Associate in the Nonformal Education Institute at Michigan State University working on a multi-million dollar USAID project in Indonesia to enhance the nation's teacher training college system to include, among other things, an emphasis on community development initiatives.
 In addition, she served as Vice President of Program and Publications for Pioneer Girls, a faith-based, interdenominational, international girls club, camp and women's leadership development program (1970-1975).
-From 1967-1970 she was a graduate assistant in the College of Education at Texas Women's University working on marine biology science curriculums for inland schools and was also a science teacher in the Denton Texas public school system.
+From 1967-1970, she was a graduate assistant in the College of Education at Texas Women's University working on marine biology science curriculums for inland schools, and a science teacher in the Denton Texas public school system.
 While studying at Moody Bible Institute, she founded and directed an out of school child and teen development and literacy center in two housing projects in Chicago, as well as founding and hosting a radio program at WMBI (1964-1970).